johnasexton/learningchef/README.md

 # learningchef
-Chef Recipe and Cookbook authoring training examples
+<b> Recipe and Cookbook authoring training from O'Reilly - Learning Chef</b>

+* chap04 - in progress